Macedonian Ruins

 The Heavenly Realm

 We know little of things in the heavens, and our only authority is the Bible.
 Paul tells of his experience in the “third heaven” and uses the word paradise to describe it.
 Was it the present heaven or the new heaven that he visited?
-Only we on earth are confined to time.
+Only we on Earth are confined to time.
 In Yahweh’s realm, everything is now.
-He sees the beginning and the end as one and the same event in time.
-In the early part of Revelation, John witnessed things in the present heaven and in chapters 21 and 22 he had a glimpse of the new heaven with its splendour.
+He sees the beginning and the end as the same event in time.
+In the early part of Revelation, John witnessed things in the present heaven and in chapters 21 and 22, he had a glimpse of the new heaven with its splendour.

 Paul visited the third heaven.
 Logic would suggest that there must also be a first and a second heaven.
 Many have concluded that the first heaven represents our plane of existence and that the second heaven represents the demonic realm.
 This I call the vertical theory of heaven, one of elevation, dimensionally.
-Perhaps there is a horizontal theory, one of time, where the first heaven was heaven at creation; the second heaven being what it became when sin entered Satan’s heart, and he, along with a third of the angels, tarnished its splendour; and the third heaven is or will be recreated as the new heaven of Revelation 21.
+Perhaps there is a horizontal theory, one of time, where the first heaven was heaven at creation, the second heaven being what it became when sin entered Satan’s heart, and he, along with a third of the angels, tarnished its splendour.
+The third heaven is or will be recreated as the new heaven of Revelation 21.
 These are both a matter of deduction rather than theology and should be held loosely or figuratively.

-Our struggle is not only against demons, but also against heavenly beings of unrighteous intent.
+Our struggle is not only against demons but also against heavenly beings of unrighteous intent.

 Now there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them.
 (Job 1:6 and again in Job 2:1)

 These two verses, in their context, reveal a dialogue between Yahweh and Satan, one who was among the sons of Elohim, during what seemed like a routine assembly.
 The subject of their discussion was the life and prosperity of Job.
-In reading the verses that follow, you will notice that Yahweh does not directly afflict Job, but Satan does—with the permission, and within the limitations set by Yahweh.
+In reading the verses that follow, you will notice that Yahweh does not directly afflict Job, but Satan does—with permission and within the limitations set by Yahweh.

 We read another account of heavenly proceedings in 1 Kings 22:19-23: